-Throughout the first quarter of 2008 the company continued to make progress with the examination of its second US patent application No. 10/431,854 titled "Content Distribution System and Method".
+Throughout the first half of 2008 the company made significant progress with the examination of its second US patent application No. 10/431,854 titled "Content Distribution System and Method".
 This is same application that the company has been granted patent #2,407,774 for in Canada.
-Management is optimistic that this US application will result in a patent being granted, just as it was in Canada, which would provide a barrier to entry against competitors in the US market and add significant value to the company.
+During that period, continuing discussions with the U.S. Patent Examiner in charge of the application resulted in an agreement with respect to the patent claims, and a submission conforming to that agreement is currently before the Examiner.
+Management is optimistic that this US application will result in a patent being granted, as it was in Canada, which would provide a barrier to entry against competitors in the US market and add significant value to the company.

-To date DMDS has made over five million deliveries of over 11,000 songs from more than 500 record labels to destinations which include radio stations representing over 35 US broadcast chains such as CBS/Infinity, Citadel, Clear Channel, Cox, Cumulus, Emmis, EntreVision, Entercom, Federated Media, Sirius, Journal, DMX, Jones Radio, AOL, Music Choice, Radio One, Salem Communications, Univision, Westwood One, Regent, Premiere Radio, Next Media, XM Satellite Radio, Waitt Media and many others.
+To date DMDS has made over five million deliveries of over 11,000 songs from more than 600 record labels to destinations which include radio stations representing over 35 US broadcast chains such as CBS/Infinity, Citadel, Clear Channel, Cox, Cumulus, Emmis, EntreVision, Entercom, Federated Media, Sirius, Journal, DMX, Jones Radio, AOL, Music Choice, Radio One, Salem Communications, Univision, Westwood One, Regent, Premiere Radio, Next Media, XM Satellite Radio, Waitt Media and many others.
 All of these deliveries have been made without a single leak being reported.